 Let’s now move on to the most important question – should you be using RAW or JPEG for your photography?

 For me, shooting in RAW far outweighs the advantages of using JPEG.
 Storage is cheap nowadays and the file size does not bother me, even for backups.
 Since I already spend a considerable amount of time taking pictures, I do not mind spending a little more time and effort working on them in the digital darkroom.
-True, if I had to process one image at a time in Photoshop, I would have abandoned RAW altogether, because I wouldn’t have the time to go through tens of thousands of pictures.
-Thanks to such wonderful post-processing tools as Adobe Photoshop Lightroom, I can work on my images in batches and I can spend very minimal amount of time on individual post-processing (when needed).
+True, if I was required to post-process every image one at a time, I would have certainly abandoned RAW altogether, because I wouldn’t have the time to go through tens of thousands of pictures.
+However, thanks to all the image culling, cataloguing and post-processing software that lets me pick and choose what to edit, with the ability to go through images in batches, I do not have to worry about wasting time and only concentrate my efforts on images that matter.

-Another great example can be seen in an article that compares dynamic range between Nikon and Canon DSLRs.
+If you are wondering how much more dynamic range one can pull out of a RAW file vs JPEG, take a look at my article that compares dynamic range between Nikon and Canon DSLRs.
 I gave two examples in that article that show what a 14-bit RAW file can do compared to a JPEG file when recovered in post-processing.
 Take a look at the below images (Left: RAW +5 Stop Recovery, Right: JPEG +5 Stop Recovery):

 That’s a drastic difference in the ability to recover colors and details!

-Anyway, here is my conclusion on the RAW vs JPEG debate: if you are serious about your photography and want to be able to sell or showcase your work in the future, you should shoot in RAW format.
-If you are just taking pictures of your family for fun, then shoot in JPEG.
+Anyway, here is my conclusion on the RAW vs JPEG debate: if you are serious about your photography, you should always shoot in RAW format.
+If you are just taking pictures of your family for fun, and you are OK with not taking advantage of the capabilities of your camera, then by all means shoot in JPEG.